Mikos24/DemoQaTests/README.md

 # DemoQA Automation Tests

-This project contains automated tests using SpecFlow, Selenium WebDriver, RestSharp, and NUnit for testing DemoQA functionality.
+This project wos prepared for Glencore as part of the interview process.
+It contains automated tests using SpecFlow, Selenium WebDriver, RestSharp, and NUnit for testing DemoQA functionality.

 ## Project Structure